zjpedu/Dive-Into-Modern-CPP/README.md

 ## Dive Into Modern CPlusPlus

+The project is aim to dive into c++ new features for languages and standard library.
+It is important to understand the nature of the new features.
+The C++ language is getting better and better.
+But I prefer rust now 😅.
 ### How to run the project

 In macos,I use the vscode to `mkbuild`, `cmake`, `compile`, and `run` the project.